arthos920/TP-Android/README.md

-from datetime import datetime, timedelta from pathlib import Path from typing import Any from urllib.parse import quote, urljoin, urlparse
+from datetime import datetime, timedelta from pathlib import Path from typing import Any from urllib.parse import quote, urlparse

 import requests
 import urllib3